 Bay Area Volunteer Lawyers Program

 Since 1982, the Bay Area Volunteer Lawyers Program (BAVLP) has provided pro bono opportunities for attorneys who want to donate their time and share their expertise to help those in need in our community.
-The BAVLP collaborates with professional associations, the judiciary, and local bar sections and committees to offer a wide variety of pro bono projects.
+The BAVLP collaborates with professional associations, law firms, the judiciary, and local bar sections and committees to offer a wide variety of pro bono projects.
 The BAVLP can help you choose a volunteer opportunity that suits your interests, skills, and availability.
 Whether you are a litigator or a transactional attorney, a new or experienced attorney, or an attorney with limited time to volunteer, there is a pro bono project that is right for you.

 Pro Bono Attorney Benefits: Volunteer attorneys who participate in a BAVLP pro bono project receive some great benefits, including:

 - The opportunity to expand your legal expertise or develop new legal skills

 - Training, mentoring, and supervision for many projects